Alitechnogenz/date/README.md

-i created EJS template and used in java-script code to represent date.
+i created EJS template and used in java-script code to represent current date.